Javascript is not enabled.

 The rule requires nursing homes to provide the staffing equivalent of at least 3.48 hours of nursing care per resident per day.
 That includes 0.55 hours of care from a registered nurse and 2.45 hours of care from a nurse’s aide each day.
 It also calls for a registered nurse on-site around the clock, seven days a week, to provide skilled care.

-In our letter, Sweeney pointed out that CMS included significant flexibility for nursing homes in areas facing the worst staffing shortages, such as those in rural communities.
+In a Sept.
+17 letter to federal lawmakers, AARP Senior Vice President for Government Affairs Bill Sweeney pointed out that the CMS standards included significant flexibility for nursing homes in areas facing the worst staffing shortages, such as those in rural communities.
 This includes a longer timeline for meeting the requirements and the ability to apply for exemptions.

 “If a nursing home does not have enough staff to care for its residents, it should not be admitting new residents,” Sweeney wrote.